Redefining Career Readiness

 Career Design Center

-UB’s Career Design Center is your one-stop source for help with networking, interviewing and getting a job or preparing for graduate school.
+UB’s Career Design Center is your one-stop source for help with networking, interviewing, job searching or preparing for graduate school.

 Professional Development

-Through the Student Engagement Micro-Credential Program, Here to Career Micro-Credentials, and UBLinked clubs and activities, you will be able to network with other students who are developing similar competencies.
-Establishing working relationships early on in your career will foster lifelong learning and professional development.
+Through Here to Career, you will build mentorships with supervisors and connect with other students who are developing similar competencies.
+Establishing a network early on in your career will foster lifelong learning and professional development.

 Loading events…